Electric car range is a key factor if you’re considering an EV

 A spare can of petrol won’t help you in a pure EV.
 If you are in a hybrid car on the other hand – either a PHEV or a HEV – a petrol can will save the day.

-That said, electric car range is improving all the time.
-Pure electric vehicles – BEVs – can go further than ever before.
+Fortunately, electric car range is improving all the time.
+Pure electric vehicles – BEVs – can now go further than ever before.

-Whereas the range of some of the early EVs was much less than 100 miles, the majority of modern EVs can go 100 to 300 miles on a single charge.
+Whereas the range of some of the early EVs was much less than 100 miles, the majority of modern EVs can go 200 to 300 miles on a single charge – a few even further.

-The Kona is a pure BEV.
+The Niro EV is a pure BEV.
 No petrol or diesel engine in sight.
-The top model has a 64 kWh battery and a rough, real world range of 250 miles.
+The latest model has a 64.8 kWh battery and an official range of 285 miles.